 Teacher leadership

 Defining teacher leadership remains a complex endeavor; however, recent scholarship has introduced more precise and practice-oriented conceptualizations.
 Contemporary research views teacher leadership as a dynamic process through which teachers, either individually or collectively, exert influence on colleagues, principals, and other members of the school community to strengthen teaching and learning practices, with the ultimate goal of improving student outcomes.
-This construct extends beyond classroom instruction to encompass dimensions of individual professional development, collaborative team growth, and broader organizational change (Reading Rockets, 2024).
+This construct extends beyond classroom instruction to encompass dimensions of individual professional development, collaborative team growth, and broader organizational change (Rockets, 2024).

 Increasingly, teacher leadership is framed as a critical reform initiative that emphasizes accountability, professionalism, and collaboration.
 It is firmly grounded in school improvement efforts and shared decision-making processes, underscoring the role of teachers as active agents of change within educational systems.
-By fostering both collective efficacy and institutional capacity, teacher leadership advances a culture of continuous learning and sustainable school development (Reading Rockets, 2024).
+By fostering both collective efficacy and institutional capacity, teacher leadership advances a culture of continuous learning and sustainable school development (Rockets, 2024).

 Despite its benefits, the implementation of teacher leadership faces several challenges.
 These include limited resources, insufficient time for collaboration, and sometimes restrictive school policies.
 Overcoming these barriers requires a concerted effort from school administrators to provide the necessary support and structures that enable teacher leaders to thrive.